-Linus Streckfus, LPC Intern, NCC
+Linus Streckfus, LPC, NCC

 Counselor: Adults, Couples

 I spent my 20’s as an emerging artist and musician in an Austin-based punk rock band and understand the passion of creative drives and the struggle to live a creative life.
 I went on to finish an Arts & Humanities degree and a MA in Clinical Mental Health Counseling, working on my own mental wellness growth in the process.
 Therapy with me is insight-oriented and experiential.
 I believe therapy can help you get to know yourself better – move beyond any long-standing fear, inner critical voice, or diagnosis – and enable transformation from the inside out.
 People I work with include early and middle aged adults, performing artists & writers, LGBTQ+ community, and culturally blended couples.
 Issues we focus on include fear and anxiety, lack of fulfillment, grief, loss of identity, sexuality, workaholism, perfectionism, sexual abuse, trauma and addiction recovery.
-To assist in incremental change, I utilize and integrate interventions informed by EFT, Gottman, Jungian dream work, and NICABM.
+To assist in incremental change, I utilize and integrate couples counseling and individual interventions informed by EFT, Gottman, Jungian dream work, and NICABM.
 I am validating and collaborative, working to stand alongside you in looking at what is being faced, to help access new ways of being and feeling.

 Areas of Specialty

 I have a Master’s from Texas State University, and a BA from University of Chicago.